 - Control Functions.
-Connect the camcorder to the TV's IEEE 1394 jack on the rear of the TV and test using the TV's remote control to operate the camcorder.
-If your model does not operate properly, use the camcorder's control buttons instead. - MPEG Camcorder.
-If you are unable to play back over the IEEE 1394 interface, use the analog audio/ video connections described in chapter 2, "TV Connections." - DV Camcorder.
-Connect the camcorder using the analog audio and video connections described in chapter 2, "TV Connections."
+Connect the camcorder to an IEEE 1394 jack on the front or rear of the TV and test using the TV's remote control to operate the camcorder.
+If your model does not operate properly, use the camcorder's control buttons instead. - MPEG and DV Camcorders.
+If you are unable to play back over the IEEE 1394 interface, use the analog audio/video connections described in chapter 2, "TV Connections."